5calV/BytesOfProgress/README.md

 Please keep it plain HTML / CSS and follow the scheme used on the sites.
 Please do not change anything regarding CSS.

 NOTE: When cloning this repository, most of the CSS and media assets are not working, since their paths are specified for use on the server.
+To prevent this, you can put the files on to a local webserver (BOP is being hosted on Apache2) on your working machine.